top of page

 this time focusing on snacks made with love!

-While the weather outside may shift from lion to lamb, one thing stays steady: the joy found in making a special treat with or for the Littles in our lives!
-The time spent, preparing something with love, is always time well spent!
+While the weather outside may shift from lion to lamb, one thing stays steady: the fun found when making a special treat with or for the Littles in our lives!

-Last week's post was filled with all kinds of tips - our practical suggestions for snack time with Littles and we also included our ideas for making it more memorable and fun for you both!
+That post was filled with all kinds of tips - our practical suggestions for snack time with Littles and we also included our simple ideas for making it more memorable and fun for you both!

 Today we’ve got 5 favorite snacks to share!